-technologies need to meet the functional needs of users without causing social embarrassment.
-According to Hersh [7], the white cane is a mobility aid that detects obstacles but it is also a symbol that communicates the blindness of the user.
+Visually impaired people cannot easily surrender their assistive technologies without reducing independence.
+Assistive technologies there need to meet the functional needs of users without causing social embarrassment.
+According to Hersh [7], the white cane is a mobility aid that detect obstacles but it is also a symbol that communicates the blindness of the user.
 Hersh [7] explained that visually impaired people often avoid using white canes to prevent being stigmatized, attracting unwanted attention and thereby limiting contact with people who are not blind.

-According to Shinohara and Wobbrock [8], wearable technologies such as smartwatches and glasses are becoming increasingly popular and, are also used for self-expression of users' identity.
+According to Shinohara and Wobbrock [8], wearable technologies such as smart watches and glasses are becoming increasingly popular and, are also used for self-expression of users' identity.
 Whether using an assistive device or a mainstream technology in a social environment influences how individuals feel about themselves in terms of self-efficacy and self-consciousness.
 Mainstream technologies may help improve user acceptance by providing the necessary functionality while preventing stigma.

-Several studies have addressed assistive technology abandonment [5,9-12], including how aesthetics relates to stigma, how the assistive technology users are perceived in society and how this affects device abandonment [3,13].
+Several studies have addressed assistive technology abandonment [5, 9, 10, 11, 12], including how aesthetics relates to stigma, how the assistive technology users are perceived in society and how this affects device abandonment [3, 13].

 In order to identify factors that influence the perception of stigma, this study conducted semi-structured interviews with eight European students.
-An interview guide was designed to address whether design background and personal experience with a disability affect the perception towards visual impairment and assistive devices.
+An interview guide was designed to address whether design background and personal experience with a disability affects the perception towards visual impairment and assistive.
 The study also explored the perception of stigma regarding assistive technology aesthetics, comparing a traditional device (white cane) with a modern device (smart glasses).
 Understanding the factors that lead to stigmatization can help designers develop more desirable technologies, consequently reducing device abandonment.